-Weather is the primary factor on why your maple tree leaves are not turning red in fall.
+Weather is the primary factor for why your maple tree leaves are not turning red in fall.

 In autumn, the leaves of sourwood, sumacs, dogwoods, and some maples often turn red or purple like the Brandywine Maple.
 Sugar maple leaves can be a brilliant orange.
-Red Maple trees such as Autumn Blaze or October Glory can have shades of orange and red.
+Red Maple trees such as Autumn Blaze Maple or October Glory can have shades of orange and red.
+October Glory is an excellent choice for a fast growing small tree.
 Yellow leaves may predominate in ginkgos, tulip poplar, beeches, buckeyes, and hickories.
 Autumn leaves of many of the oak species are mostly reddish-brown.
 The Japanese Maple tree with red leaves year-round is a great choice for some extra color in your landscape.

 Cold (but not freezing) nights and bright, sunny days stimulate the production of the red-pigmented anthocyanins.
 Thus autumns that have lots of full sun days and cold nights will have the best red colored leaves.

 So, if your maple didn’t have a spectacular display of fall foliage, it probably wasn’t your fault.
 Just Mother Nature being her unpredictable self.
 Those green leaves are sure to turn when the weather is right!
-If you live in the United States, contact us on how to purchase and ship red maples to your home!
+If you live in the United States or North America, contact us on how to purchase and ship red maples to your home!
 They are the perfect shade tree if you are looking for color and a fast growth rate!